lacerbi/optimviz/README.md

 - MCS can be a great optimizer, but it is somewhat idiosyncratic (it might converge very quickly to a solution).
 - CMA-ES, despite the poor performance shown here, is a good optimizer *if* allowed a very large number of function evaluations.

-For more details about a benchmark comparing different MATLAB optimizers on artificial and real applied problems (fitting of computational models), see the following reference:

 These animated gifs can be generated via the `optimviz.m` function.

 To run some of these algorithms you will need MATLAB's [Optimization Toolbox](http://www.mathworks.com/products/optimization/) and [Global Optimization Toolbox](http://www.mathworks.com/products/global-optimization/).

+## Reference

+For more details about the benchmark comparing different MATLAB optimizers on artificial and real applied problems (fitting of computational models), see the following reference

+1. Acerbi, L. & Ma, W. J. (2017).
+Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. *arXiv preprint*, arXiv:1705.04405. ([link](https://arxiv.org/abs/1705.04405))

+### License

+OptimViz is released under the terms of the [GNU General Public License v3.0](https://github.com/lacerbi/optimviz/blob/master/LICENSE.txt).